 DIPPING HOUSE Department in a potbank where biscuit pots are dipped into tubs of glaze prior to a second fire.

 DIPPING TUB Equipment.
 The same term is used either for storage of glaze or for using as a vat into which pots are dipped.
-Large tub made either from wooden staves (similar to a very large beer barrel) or rubber and containing the liquid glaze.
+Large tub made either from wooden staves (similar to a very large beer, wine or whisky barrel) or rubber and containing the liquid glaze.

 DIPPER Occupation.
 Ovens department.
 Male for heavy pieces and female for the smaller lighter ware.
-The person who immerses biscuit ware into a tub of liquid glaze (basically crushed glass suspended in water) before the glost fire.
+The person who immerses biscuit ware into a tub of liquid glaze (which is basically crushed glass suspended in water) before the glost fire.

 back to top>